snt-arg/snav_bringup/README.md

 # snav_bringup

-Repository to setup situationally aware path planning from setup to execution on robot
+Repository to setup situationally aware path planning from setup to execution on robot.